KohaILS/koha-manual-zh-cn/source/images.rst

 				:alt: Item types DVD and Blu-ray, where DVD is the parent of Blu-ray
 .. |image1511| image:: images/admin/patroncirc/parentitemtypecircrule.png
 				:alt: Creating a circulation rule for a parent item type
+.. |image1512| image:: images/admin/patroncirc/parentchilditemtyperule.png
+				:alt: Circulation rules table with a rule for DVDs for which the maximum is 5 checkouts and a rule for Blu-ray (child of DVD) for which the maximum is 2 checkouts